Viking Medallions and Pendants

 #5118; Odin depicted in typical guise with wide hat, cloak and spear.
 He's accompanied by Huginn and Muninn (Thought and Memory), the ravens who keep him informed of the happenings on Earth.
 It's no accident that these are also the "birds of battle" that are fed on the carrion of the battlefield.
 (2.05"H with suspension loop, .68"W)

-The price in silver is $35, in bronze $15..
+in silver , in bronze

 Click here for an enlarged JPEG